 - 32 countries prohibit locals from working without a license, but gambling sites from abroad can safely offer their services to residents.
 Among them are the following countries: Seychelles, Armenia, Dominican Republic, Greece, Monaco, Norway, Canada, Sweden, Switzerland, etc.

-- 32 countries allow all gambling sites to operate only under a local gambling license — for example, Austria, Denmark, Finland, France, Great Britain, Netherlands, etc.
+- 32 countries allow all gambling sites to operate only under a local license — for example, Austria, Denmark, Finland, France, Great Britain, Netherlands, etc.

-- 28 countries ban residents from gambling and block the sites of local gambling operators.
+- 28 countries ban residents from gambling and block the sites of local operators.
 However, foreign sites can operate freely, even if they do not have a license.
 These countries’ governments are either unwilling or unable to prevent them — for example, Australia, Brazil, New Zealand, Mexico, Japan, Singapore, Nigeria, etc.

 - 93 countries do not ban or license online casinos.
 These include the following countries: Bolivia, Uruguay, Venezuela, Bahamas, Argentina, Egypt, Kenya, Tunisia, Kosovo, Gibraltar, etc.